 The Second HAL

 We can read in Arthur C. Clarke's fascinating The Lost Worlds of 2001 that HAL 9000 was initially conceived as a mobile robot.
 However, Kubrick rightly suspected having HAL roam the space ship at will would mercilessly date both the computer and the movie, thus the ever-present, immobile red eye was chosen instead.
 This, however, only settled the visual aspect of HAL.
 The voice was still an unresolved problem.
 The first drafts of the ship's computer had no HAL at all, instead the central computer was to be named Athena, after the Greek goddess of war and wisdom, and was to have a female voice.
 This was not to be, and HAL soon got his name and imaginary gender.
 Due to an unrelated sequence of events, Gary Lockwood's wife Stephanie Powers may technically have been the first HAL, since she rehearsed the lines in the script with Lockwood, who was the first of the astronauts to have his scenes shot.
 Without having settled on a voice, principal shooting nevertheless began.
 For the shots with Keir Dullea assistant director Derek Cracknell supplied the lines of HAL.
 According to Dullea "it was like working with Michael Caine".
 For Gary Lockwood's scenes, Kubrick himself supplied a lot of the lines.
 As a result, no one in the studio ever heard HAL's voice.

-"It was a very low-budget affair with ping pong balls," Rain later remembered, "and the sun, as I recall, was played by a tomato - actually, it came off as very impressive on the screen."
+"It was a very low-budget affair with ping pong balls," Rain later commented on Wally Gentleman's SFX for the movie, "and the sun, as I recall, was played by a tomato - actually, it came off as very impressive on the screen."

 |Tony Van Bridge and Douglas Rain cool|